Agricultural Reform Route Map

 The Scottish Government is committed to ensuring that tenant farmers, smallholders, crofters, new entrants and land managers are given equality of opportunity to allow them to play a key role in making our Vision for Agriculture a reality.

-This edition of the Agricultural Reform Route Map sets out what changes recipients of current farm payments will be expected to make from 2025 and beyond.
-It also sets out the process for changing to a new agricultural support framework from 2026.
-It includes information on important dates, the measures being considered now, when current schemes will transition or end, the support available, and how to prepare for these first changes from 2025.
+This edition of the Agricultural Reform Route Map shows the changes recipients of agricultural support will be expected to make in 2025 and what to expect in 2026.
+It includes information on important dates when current schemes will transition or end, the support available, and how to prepare for these first changes from 2025.
 The changes are gradual – I promised no cliff edges, and there will be none.
 While direct payments will continue, some of the changes mean doing more in return for that support.

 We will continue our significant engagement programme to reach as many people as possible, as early as possible to start getting ready for change.
 There are information leaflets and we will be working with key stakeholder bodies like NFU Scotland, the Scottish Tenant Farmers’ Association, the Scottish Beef Association, QMS and the Scottish Crofting Federation to get information to as many farmers and crofters as possible.
 We will continue to attend agricultural shows and auction marts this year.